 How To Wash Your Asbestos Roof

 Moss and dirt have been the downfall of many well-meaning DIY roof repairers.
 But not you.
-Every kit is equipped with the powerful biocide, A Clean.
-This was developed by the market leaders in roof coatings in the competitive markets of Scandinavia and northern Europe, and it’s now available for your asbestos roof repair.
-Mix 1 part A Clean to 50 parts water, dip the brush in and wash the surface clean.
+Every kit is equipped with our powerful biocide, this was developed by the market leaders in roof coatings in the competitive markets of Scandinavia and northern Europe, and it’s now available for your asbestos roof repair.
+Mix 1 part Biocide to 2 parts water, dip the brush in and wash the surface clean.
 Now moss and spores won’t develop under the repairs and you can stop leaks for longer.